dmbarbour/wikilon/docs/AwelonLang.md

             | only G contains X             => [F] a T(X,G)
             | otherwise                     => c [T(X,F)] a T(X,G)

 So this optimization looks like: `T(A, T(B, T(C, Eval([C][B][A]function))))`.
-But before we extract the variables, we might want to perform other useful optimizations on the evaluated structure.

-Transform `T` preserves program order but introduces program fragmentation with those `[F]a` blocks.
-Program fragmentation can hurt performance and aesthetics, and hinder other optimizations.
-It seems feasible to perform a topological sort on program dependencies then reorder things to minimize fragmentation.
-At the least, we can compare `w T(Y, T(X, E))` as a potential alternative result for `T(X, T(Y, E))` and search for an optimal stack ordering.
+But before we extract the variables, we might perform other optimizations.
+We can heuristically compare `T(X,T(Y,E))` and `w T(Y, T(X, E))` to optimize stack order.
+It seems feasible to disassemble a program into fragments with dependency relationships, perform a topological sort, then reassemble to minimize data shuffling.
+Common subexpression elimination can be performed at the same time.

 Static type information can also support optimizations.
-For example, if we know our argument is a pair, we might try to propagate the elements as independent variables:
+For example, if we know our argument is a pair, we might further propagate the elements as independent variables:

-        type (A * B) = ∀E. E → E B A
+        type (A * B) = ∀E. E → E A B
         for E : S (A * B) → S'
-            E => i T(A, T(B, EVAL([[B][A]] E)))
+            E => i T(B, T(A, EVAL([[A][B]] E)))

 For sum types, the analog is to precompute programs for different arguments:

+        Generic 'if' for all binary conditions:
+        if = (a3) [] b b a (cond) i

         type Bool = ∀S,S'.
 S (S → S') (S → S') → S'
-        for E : S Bool → S'
-            E => [[false E] [true E]] a i
+        for E : S Bool → S', where E observes argument E => [false E] [true E] if

         type (A + B) = ∀S,S'.
 S (S A → S') (S B → S') → S'
-        for E : S (A + B) → S'
-            E => [[[inL] b E] [[inR] b E]] a i
+        for E : S (A + B) → S', where E observes argument E => [[inL] b E] [[inR] b E] if

-Of course, the latter risks exponential size increase of our program, so must be applied with some heuristic discretion.
+Optimization with conditional types does risk exponentially expanding the program, so we might cancel cases where the resulting program doesn't seem to help.
+But optimizing for booleans/sums/etc. in this manner can potentially simplify code, especially if the condition is observed more than once.
+Loop unrolling by this means is also viable.

 ## Interpretation

 Awelon can be efficiently interpreted.
 Let's make some assumptions:

 A program is represented as an array of words, with an appropriate terminal at the end.
 In case of static link objects, our terminal is probaly `\return` or a tail-call variant (e.g. for programs ending in `i` or `a d`).
 The evaluator uses an auxiliary stack for call-return and temporary data hiding.
-And we may do some internal rewrites to optimize interpretation, so long as we can serialize appropriate Awelon code.
+We may also perform hidden rewrites to reduce program fragmentation or construction of volatile blocks.

 On the latter point, example uses include:

         [A]a                 =>     \put A \take
-        [L][R]if             =>     \begin-if L \skip R \end-if
+        [L][R]if             =>     \if L \return R \return

-These rewrites are reversible for serialization and checkpointing purposes.
-For example, if we encounter `\put`, we can write `[` and push a word to our auxiliary stack representing `]a`.
-On `\take` we pop and render the value from the top of the auxiliary stack.
-The conditional case is a little bit more involved, but similar.
+These transforms are reversible.
+To serialize `\put` we'd logically add an `]a` element to our auxiliary stack, then print `[`.
+To serialize `\take`, we then print the top value on the auxiliary stack.
+The serialization case for `\if` is more sophisticated, but uses the same idea: `\if` prints `[` and adds four returns: to `][ \return` then to `R \return` then to `]if \return` and finally to whatever follows.

-Avoiding the allocation overheads for volatile static blocks can be a major performance gain during evaluation.
-And these rewrite rules are easily added in context of other optimizations and static linking.
+Avoiding allocation overheads for volatile static blocks can be a major performance gain during evaluation.
+And use of the auxiliary stack for temporary data hiding supports reasonably efficient data plumbing, especially if we've performed optimizations to reduce program fragmentation.

 ## Compilation

-Awelon can be compiled to evaluate efficiently on stock hardware.
-We can start with the ideas for fast interpretation.
-We can leverage the 'free variables' techniques from optimizations to support register-based data plumbing.
-We can compile to a low level machine code competitive with many modern languages.
-But we may be limited what we can compile - i.e. based on escape analysis, static type safety.
+Awelon can be compiled efficient for stock hardware.

+Start with the tweaks for efficient interpretation.
+Those are still useful.

+To utilize a register machine, we can model active data elements as being stored in registers.
+Then operations like `w` would logically swap, or `\take` would logically move a stack element to the auxiliary.
+Logical data shuffling should be represented in a code-map that enables us to serialize our current program from a machine state.
+We can potentially compile multiple versions of a program to optimize register allocation in different contexts, avoiding save/restore actions on the stack.

+If targeting C or LLVM or another intermediate language, we might use variables as an alternative to registers, but the basic idea applies.

+We can compile accelerated arithmetic to operate on the appropriate registers or variables directly.
+With some static type information, we could shove floating point numbers into floating point registers.
+So we can get reasonable data plumbing.

-*Note:* Accelerators can also do 'compilation'.
-For example, a runtime might implement accelerated evaluation for a safe subset of OpenCL by shoving the program to an external OpenCL compiler.
+*Note:* Accelerators can also perform compilation.
+For example, a runtime might implement accelerated evaluation for a safe subset of OpenCL by using an external OpenCL compiler.

 ## Parallel Evaluation